Contributing writer, Danielle, is here to guide us through the what and how-to-help of mommy brain.

-Once you become a mom, there’s roughly 4,389 more things to remember each day.
+Once you become a mom, there are roughly 4,389 more things to remember each day.
 After a quick, nutrient dense breakfast, the day is off and running, and it’s a race to keep up sometimes.
 A quick run to the grocery store includes numerous bags just to leave the home (and we’re not talking about the reusable bags), multiple stops in the driveway for what you forgot, and a mental list of everything you forgot – but that you’ll for sure remember next outing.
 Sure, there’s a lot to do and remember, but is the fabled mommy brain you hear about and experience first during pregnancy really real?

 After the third time you “kept” your keys in the freezer, you may have started to wonder if there’s something to mommy brain.

 Well, mama.
 You are not crazy, mommy brain is a real thing.
-Contributing writer, Danielle, is here to guide us through the what and how-to-help of mommy brain.

 Mommy Brain: What Is It?